alxndrsn/grails-abnana-split-test-plugin/readme.md

 # considerations

-* should it be possible to run more than one test at once?
+* should it be possible to run more than one test at once on the same user?
 * what happens if you try to run a new test with the same name as an old test?
 * should tests be re-runnable for different users?
 * would it be possible to restrict only to certain users?